 Workplace burnout is a state of mental and physical exhaustion which happens when you are stressed for a longest period of time.
 During this phase, people often doubt their own capabilities and find no happiness at work.
-They are easily angered and lose patience often with their co-workers.
+As a result, they are easily angered and lose patience often with their co-workers.
 If not helped, this burnout can affect the person’s health.

 How To Spot?

 Here are a few symptoms that can help you spot workplace burnout in your employees.

 - Increase in absenteeism